xxshubhamxx/cmux-panecho/README.md

 ## Documentation

-For more info on how to configure cmux, [head over to our docs](https://cmux.com/docs/getting-started?utm_source=readme).
+For more info on how to configure panecho, head over to the [cmux docs](https://cmux.com/docs/getting-started?utm_source=readme). panecho stays compatible with the existing `cmux` command surface so the documentation remains useful.

 ## Keyboard Shortcuts